deepmodeling/abacus-develop/docs/quick_start/easy_install.md

   - `FFTW3_DIR`: Path to FFTW3.
   - `CEREAL_INCLUDE_DIR`: Path to the parent folder of `cereal/cereal.hpp`.
 Will download from GitHub if absent.
   - `Libxc_DIR`: (Optional) Path to Libxc.
-  > Note: Building Libxc from source with Makefile does NOT support using it in CMake here.
-Please compile Libxc with CMake instead.
+  > Note: In ABACUS v3.5.1 or earlier, Libxc built from source with Makefile is NOT supported; please compile Libxc with CMake instead.
   - `LIBRI_DIR`: (Optional) Path to LibRI.
   - `LIBCOMM_DIR`: (Optional) Path to LibComm.